web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 		data: '0xc6888fa10000000000000000000000000000000000000000000000000000000000000003',
 	})
 	.then(console.log);
-// 0x52d4;
+//21204n
 ```

 ### `web3.eth.getPastLogs`

--   Returns a hex string instead of a number for the following properties:
+-   Returns a bigint instead of a number for the following properties:
     -   `logIndex`
     -   `transactionIndex`
     -   `blockNumber`